StefanoGaspardone/Participium/Retrospective/retrospective3.md

 - One thing you are proud of as a Team!!

-  > We are Powerpuff Girls, we overcome all problems that arise without blaming anyone and help each other
+  > We are Powerpuff Girls!
+We overcome all problems that arise without blaming anyone and help each other!

     ![Powerpuff Girls](./powerpuff_girls.jpg)